 This option is enabled by default.
 Use it when duplicates are used in a different context and thus should be translated differently.

-Both Show within a version branch and Hide options are available in two versions: regular duplicates detection, strict duplicates detection.
+Both Show within a version branch and Hide options are available in two versions: regular duplicate detection and strict duplicate detection.
 If your source files contain strings with apparent identifiers (keys), it’s better to use a strict version of the option.
 In other cases, feel free to use a regular one.

-You can also make strings invisible from the Editor, Translation mode.
-In the top middle area open the menu and click Hide string.
+Alternatively, you can also hide strings in the Editor.
+In the upper-middle section, click and select Hide String.
 When the hidden strings are ready for translation or proofreading, you can use the filter to find them in the Editor and make these strings visible again.